 - The kitchen is unorganized, inventory not done regularly, and signs of cross contamination abound.

 - The staff seems competent, but the leadership is lacking.
-Her husband who has a full-time job elsewhere, helps in the evening and weekends, which by itself is not necessarily a problem.
-The problem is he does whatever he feels like, in his own way.
+Her husband who has a full-time job elsewhere, helps in the evening and weekends.
+This by itself is not necessarily a problem.
+The problem is he does whatever he feels like, in his own way, when he's there.

 - The owner makes less than good basic business decisions.
 An example is staying open past 10PM so they can serve one or two "regular" customers a few times a week.